Gresham High School (Oregon): History

-Gresham High School opened in 1906.
-There have since been several improvements to grounds and buildings, expansions, and classroom additions.
-In 1971, the original grandstands, made completely of wood, burned to the ground in less than 30 minutes.
-In 2016 the Gresham-Barlow School District and the voters of Gresham passed a bond to replace most parts of the school, with construction beginning in 2018.
-The project was completed in 2021.
+In 2000, the Gresham-Barlow School District approved a $40.2 million bond, and Gresham High School got an expanded library and counseling office, six new classrooms, a new cafeteria and kitchen, and more.
+Through this bond, the school district also updated other older buildings and built Springwater Trail High School and the Center for Advanced Learning.
+In 2016, the Gresham-Barlow School District and the voters of Gresham passed a $291 million bond to replace most parts of the school, with construction beginning in 2018 and ending in 2021.
 Until the recent remodel, the school still had asbestos tiling and pipe insulation throughout the building and numerous architectural faults.